artsy/Swift-at-Artsy/Informed/Lesson Three/README.md

 ## Lazy Loading

 A _lazy_ variable is one that doesn't have its value set until it is first accessed.
-That means if it is set to a type that get initialized, that initialization will be delayed until the lazy variable is first read from.
+That means if it is set to a type that gets initialized, that initialization will be delayed until the lazy variable is first read from.

 This is valuable when you have a resource-intensive thing that shouldn't be created before it's used.
 For example, an image that takes up a lot of RAM (which is scarce on iPhones), or a complex computation that takes several seconds to execute.

-(Note: all global variables are lazy to avoid consuming too many at app startup, probably.)
+(Note: all global variables are lazy to avoid consuming too many resources at app startup, probably.)

 Of course, the downside of lazy properties is that they delay execution of code that could be done before its needed.
 It's a balance that's up to each coder in each circumstance.